The Top 5 Mobster Rides

 Lincoln Continental

-If you are like Carlo Gambino, you like to keep a low profile apart from a flashy ‘CG 1’ number plate that gave everyone that little shred of evidence he was wealthy and powerful.
-However for some mobsters, they say what’s the point of being a successful criminal if you can’t flaunt your wealth?
+If you are like Carlo Gambino, you like to keep a low profile — apart from a flashy ‘CG 1’ number plate that gave everyone that little shred of evidence he was wealthy and powerful.
+However, for some mobsters, the question was simple: what’s the point of being a successful criminal if you can’t flaunt your wealth?

-The likes of Paul Castellano travelled in Lincoln Continentals, and Richard “the iceman” Kuklinski spoke about travelling butt naked in one after carrying out a hit.
+Paul Castellano travelled in Lincoln Continentals, and Richard “the Iceman” Kuklinski famously spoke about travelling naked in one after carrying out a contract killing — stripping to avoid leaving forensic evidence on his clothing.

-There was also the famous 1941 Lincoln Continental which featured in the film the Godfather, and in particular the scene where Sonny Corleone was hit by Tommygun spray at the Jones Beach Causeway tolbooth on Long Island.
+There was also the famous 1941 Lincoln Continental which featured in The Godfather, in particular the scene where Sonny Corleone was hit by Tommy gun fire at the Jones Beach Causeway tollbooth on Long Island.
+This car was a symbol of the Mafia.
+No doubts.

 #3 1928 Cadillac Town Sedan